- For Kids & Parents

 There is a chart available to assist you in determining your financial eligibility by clicking here.

 I have more than one child in need of braces.
 Do I have to submit a separate application for each of them?

 Yes.
-A separate application, tax/SSI forms, dental referral form and $30 (USD) non-refundable application fee is required for each child who is applying to receive treatment through SCL.
+A separate application, along with required documentation and the $30 (USD) non-refundable application fee is required for each child who is applying to receive treatment through SCL.
 Likewise, if more than one child is accepted into the program, there is a $650 (USD) non-refundable required financial investment for each child.

 What kind of photos are required for the application?